daniellenemschoff/daniellenemschoff.github.io/index.md

 ## Contact
-You can contact me at dinemschoff@uchicago.edu(mailto:dinemschoff@uchicago.edu)
+You can contact me at dinemschoff@uchicago.edu.